s4nat/digitalWallet/README.md

 - **Seamless User Experience**: We're proud of the user experience we've delivered with ByteWallet.
 From registration to making transactions, we've prioritized user-friendliness at every step.

 - **Robust Security**: ByteWallet is built with a strong emphasis on security.
-    - All URLs are protected and redirects to sign in if the user tries accessing pages which require sign in.
+    - All URLs are protected and redirect to sign in if the user tries accessing pages that require sign-in.
-    - User data is encrypted before it is stored in database.
+    - User data is encrypted before it is stored in the database.

 - **Stripe Integration**: Our integration with Stripe for top-ups provides a reliable and secure way for users to add funds to their wallets.